MelleVessies/RL/README.md

 ### other Todo
-* Find out if theres a particular reaosn some environments have a shorted default termination number of steps than others.
+- [ ] Find out if theres a particular reason some environments have a shorted default termination number of steps than others.
-* Implement a check/warning to see if settings have already been run
+- [ ] Implement a check/warning to see if settings have already been run
-* implement a check to see whether all results use the same set of hyperparameters and or filter out incomplete ones
+- [ ] implement a check to see whether all results use the same set of hyperparameters and or filter out incomplete ones
+- [ ] implement saving NNs to view result
+- [ ] implement rendering of behaviour
+- [ ] create environment file

 #### useful Papers
 * [DQN-paper/target network/ Human-Level Control